eficode-academy/helm-katas/helm-chart-whitespace-pipelines-functions.md

 Let's make the CPU request and limit configurable, we learned in the last exercise to use `actions` to accomplish this:

+- Change your `sentences-deployment.yaml` to have parameterized CPU resource requests and limits like below.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment